 Grid-Tie, Off-Grid, or Grid-Tie With a Battery Backup

 The first type of system is a Grid-Tie Solar System.
 As the name suggests, this type of system is connected to your utility provider’s power grid and works in conjunction with it.
-In a Grid-Tie system, your solar panels will provide power for your net-zero house during the daytime.
-However, when your panels are unable to produce during nighttime or stormy weather, your net zero home can grab the needed power from the grid.
+In a Grid-Tie system, your solar panels will provide power for your net-zero home during the daytime.
+However, when your panels are unable to produce at night or in stormy weather, your net zero home can grab the needed power from the grid.
 And best of all, if you have unused energy from your solar panels, that energy can be put back into the grid and used by your neighbors.
-This results in a nice credit from the utility company, which can offset the cost of the electric you pull from the grid.
+This results in a nice credit from the utility company, which can offset the cost of the electricity you pull from the grid.

-Pros: Ability to sell excess power back to the utility company; the cheapest option
+- Ability to sell excess power back to the utility company

 The third and final type is Grid-Tie with a Battery Backup.
 This system is a hybrid, allowing you to enjoy both the benefits of Grid-Tie and Off-Grid systems.
 As always, the solar panels run throughout the day and produce power for your net zero house.
 The excess energy that is produced is then stored in a battery backup.
 However, the system is still connected to the grid, allowing you to sell that excess energy back to the utility company.
 But best of all, if the power grid fails, you can run off of that power in the backup battery.
 So basically, you can sell unused energy back to the utility company while still enjoying the security that a battery backup offers.

 Most homes in the United States have insufficient insulation and significant air leaks.
 Is yours one of them?
 If your home was built before 1980, it is probably wasting your money in energy costs.
 Prior to 1980, no building codes were in place to require a minimum insulation R-value.
 The R-value is a way of measuring the resistance the insulation gives to the flow of heat.
-The higher the R-value the better.
+The higher the R-value, the more your insulation will keep the heat in.
 Even after codes were established, the standards for insulation only slowly changed to what they are now.

 It is fairly easy to tell if your home needs insulation.
 Are your winter or summer energy bills high for heating and or cooling your house?
 During the winter, do you notice snow melting off your roof, showing the pattern of trusses?
 That is caused by heat escaping.
 In the summer, does it seem like your air conditioner runs most of the time?
 These are all telltale signs that you will benefit from applying this energy saving tip by adding insulation.
 Another sign would be the sounds coming from the outside.
 If outside noises, like lawn mowers, airplanes, and motor cycles are bothersome in your house, you would be wise to call your local insulation professional.